cjfcode/Get7ZipSize/readme.md

 Requires Python and 7zip.

 ### Warnings
+* This program is intended to be used with directories that only contain archives (for example, .zip, .rar, .7z).
+Running it on directories containing individual files may produce errors or incorrect results.
-Only tested on .7z format archives.
+* Only tested on .7z format archives.
 It may work with other formats, but it's not tested.